fgtclb/academic-bite-jobs/Readme.md

 ## Credits

-This extension was created the [FGTCLB GmbH](https://www.fgtclb.com/).
+This extension was created by the [FGTCLB GmbH](https://www.fgtclb.com/).

 [Find more TYPO3 extensions we have developed](https://github.com/fgtclb/).